2005 New Zealand general election: Changes during parliamentary term

+Taito Phillip Field, Labour MP for Māngere, quit the Labour party after being threatened with expulsion on 16 February 2007.
+He continued to serve as an MP, and formed the New Zealand Pacific Party in January 2008.
+Gordon Copeland, a United Future list MP, left the party to become an independent MP in May 2007, and contested the 2008 election as a candidate for The Kiwi Party.

 Analysis of results

 Going into the election, Labour had assurances of support from the Greens (six seats in 2005, down three from 2002) and from the Progressives (one seat, down one).
 This three-party bloc won 57 seats, leaving Clark four seats short of the 61 seats needed for a majority in the 121-seat Parliament (decreased from the expected 122 because the final results gave the Māori Party only one overhang seat, after it appeared to win two overhang seats on election night).
 On 5 October the Māori Party began a series of hui to decide whom to support.
 That same day reports emerged that a meeting between Helen Clark and Māori co-leader Tariana Turia on 3 October had already ruled out a formal coalition between Labour and the Māori Party.
 Māori Party representatives also held discussions with National representatives, but most New Zealanders thought the Māori Party more likely to give confidence-supply support to a Labour-dominated government because its supporters apparently heavily backed Labour in the party vote.

 Had Turia and her co-leader Pita Sharples opted to join a Labour-Progressive-Green coalition, Clark would have had sufficient support to govern with support from a grouping of four parties (Labour, Green, Māori and Progressive).
 Without the Māori Party, Labour needed the support of New Zealand First (seven seats, down six) and United Future (three seats, down five) to form a government.
 New Zealand First said it would support (or at least abstain from opposing in confidence-motions) the party with the most seats.
 Clark sought from New Zealand First a positive commitment rather than abstention.
 United Future, which had supported the previous Labour-Progressive minority government in confidence and supply, said it would talk first to the party with the most seats about support or coalition.
 Both New Zealand First and United Future said they would not support a Labour-led coalition which included Greens in Cabinet posts.
 However, United Future indicated it could support a government where the Greens gave supply-and-confidence votes.